karmacoma-eth/SS2ERC721-starter-kit/README.md

-# SS2ERC721 Starter Kit
+# 🪂 SS2ERC721 Starter Kit

-[SS2ERC721](https://github.com/showtime-xyz/SS2ERC721) is an ERC721 base contract that uses SSTORE2 for extremely efficient batch minting.
+[SS2ERC721](https://github.com/showtime-xyz/SS2ERC721) is an ERC721 base contract that uses SSTORE2 for extremely efficient batch minting, as in mass airdrops to large numbers of recipients.

-This repository demonstrates how to deploy a very simple but usable implementation, `SimpleSS2ERC721`.
+This repository demonstrates how to deploy a very simple but usable implementation, [SimpleSS2ERC721](https://github.com/karmacoma-eth/SS2ERC721-starter-kit/blob/main/src/SimpleSS2ERC721.sol).

 Some observations:
 - it is an ownable contract that implements `SS2ERC721`